Join the community!

 The following are the fundamental operations on the

-Dask DataFrame utilises a great portion of the
+Dask DataFrame utilizes a great portion of the

 pandas API; therefore, there are a lot of similarities in use.
 However,